Effect of streaks on hypersonic boundary layer instability: Spatial 2D local stability analysis

 Using the 2D local framework, the spatial spectrum is computed for 30 successive streamwise stations along the baseflow to track the various instabilities.
-This analysis characterises the effect of streaks on the stability of FM, SM and MM modes in hypersonic boundary layers.
+This analysis characterises the effect of streaks on the stability of FM, SM and MM modes in hypersonic boundary layers, and it allows us to complete the characterisation that will be used to support and discuss the global LDNS analysis to follow.

 For each baseflow slice $\bar{\pmb q}_{S}^i(y,z),\ i\in[1,30]$, a spatial stability problem is solved.
 The solver is set to look for the $N_\alpha=200$ eigenvalues closest to the target $\tau$.
 The unstable eigenvalues detected at $x=0$ or $x=350$ are tracked by recursively projecting their eigenfunctions $\psi_{i,j},\ j\in[1,N_\alpha]$ for the slice $i$ onto the basis of eigenfunctions of the slice $i+1$.
 Therefore, the eigenfunction maximising $\langle \psi_{i,j}, \psi_{i+1,j} \rangle$ at $i+1$ gives the next position of the tracked eigenvalue in the complex plane as the flow evolves downstream.
 In practice, a projection coefficient of $\langle \psi_{i,j}, \psi_{i+1,j} \rangle \geq 0.98$ was observed between two successive eigenfunctions of the same eigenvalue.